An official website of the United States government

 A .gov website belongs to an official government organization in the United States.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The U.S. Embassy and Consulates in Mexico have resumed limited processing of nonimmigrant visas.
+The U.S. Embassy and Consulates in Mexico are currently processing nonimmigrant visas.
 Applicants should expect a longer-than-normal wait time for this service and plan accordingly.
+For more information about wait times, visit this link.
 Applicants applying in the same visa class and whose previous visa expired within the last 48 months may be eligible for interview waiver.
 Applicants may schedule a renewal appointment here.

 The U.S. Department of State has extended the validity of visa payments (known as the MRV fee) until September 30, 2023, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the paid fee.